 Our aim is to provide nuanced descriptions and grounded critical analyses of multifaceted processes.
 To achieve this, close collaboration between participants from different fields is crucial.

-The FRIPRO programme of the Research Council of Norway funds GOVMAT for four years from August 2020.
+The FRIPRO programme of the Research Council of Norway funds GOVMAT for four years (2020-2024).

-At UiT, GOVMAT is part of the activities of the research group INREL, the Department of Archaeology, History, Religious Studies, and Theology, and the Faculty of Humanities, Social Sciences, and Education of UiT The Arctic University of Norway.
+GOVMAT is a central part of the activities of the research group INREL at the Department of Archaeology, History, Religious Studies, and Theology and the Faculty of Humanities, Social Sciences, and Education of UiT The Arctic University of Norway.